Why is diet so important in fertility?

 And as you might imagine, you not only need to fuel your own body but also for the growth of your baby.
 During pregnancy, it is super important to focus on your diet and health to nourish both yourself and your baby.

-When looking into what are the best foods for fertility, we know there are many vitamins and supplements that are needed to enhance or support the hormones and cells, which are essential in the nourishment of reproductive cells.
+When looking into what is the best diet for fertility, we know there are many vitamins and supplements that are needed to enhance or support the hormones and cells, which are essential in the nourishment of reproductive cells.

 These nutrients are very important, and it is part of our job as your team of health professionals, to help educate you on what will and won’t support you through a healthy conception and pregnancy.

-We hope you find this guide helpful, with lots of yummy suggestions to help you along your fertility journey!
+We hope you find this fertility foods guide helpful, with lots of yummy suggestions to help you along your fertility journey!

-To get started here are some key pointers about diet and nutrition in fertility.
-I have split this into three sections for easy of understanding.
+To get started here are some key pointers about diet and nutrition in relation to fertility.
+I have split this into three sections for ease of understanding.
 It is not only important in what you do and don’t consume but equally as important, is how you consume it.